 As a result, Egypt’s National Military Production Authority has entered into a consortium agreement with MPS Infrastructure, a project development company in Africa and the Middle East, and U.S. water management technology provider Aquatech.
 The consortium will plan and work to cover the establishment and management of new manufacturing and assembly facilities for equipment used in water desalination and wastewater treatment, as well as the use of such equipment to upgrade existing facilities.
 “The result will be more competitive bids for development projects and world-class in-house operations and maintenance capacity,” says Bjorn Q. Aaserod, executive chairman of MPS.

 Egypt wants to acquire more electricity and chemical efficient water treatment and desalination plants.
 Such modern facilities should make water more affordable for households and farmers.
 This will be possible thanks to the LoWatt™ technology that Aquatech brings to the table.
 “Our modular wastewater treatment and desalination solutions are perfectly suited to Egypt’s needs.
 The idea is to contribute to President Abdel Fattah Al-Sisi’s Water 2050 Plan,” says Aquatech CEO Devesh Sharma.
-The Egyptian government expects desalination to produce 6.3 million mof water per day by 2050.
+The Egyptian government expects desalination to produce 6.3 million m3 of water per day by 2050.
 Wastewater reclamation will allow the restoration of agricultural land and the development of irrigated agriculture.

 Ines Magoum